Badar Al-Maimani

-Badar Mubarak Saleh Al-Maimani (بَدْر مُبَارَك صَالِح الْمَيْمَنِيّ; born 16 July 1984), commonly known as Badar Al-Maimani, is an Omani football manager and a former footballer who is the current second assistant manager of Fanja SC in Oman Professional League.
+Badar Mubarak Saleh Al-Maimani (بَدْر مُبَارَك صَالِح الْمَيْمَنِيّ; born 16 July 1984), commonly known as Badar Al-Maimani, is an Omani Memon football manager and a former footballer who is the current second assistant manager of Fanja SC in Oman Professional League.

 Club career statistics

 International career

 Badar was selected for the national team for the first time in 2003, along with Ahmed Mubarak, Ahmed Hadid and Ali Al-Habsi.

 Arabian Gulf Cup

 Badar has made appearances in the 16th Arabian Gulf Cup, the 17th Arabian Gulf Cup, the 18th Arabian Gulf Cup and the 19th Arabian Gulf Cup.

 He first showed his talent during the 16th Arabian Gulf Cup in 2003–04, scoring a goal in a 2-0 over Qatar.
 In the tournament, Oman finished at the fourth place, hence reaching its best ever position in the Arabian Gulf Cup competition, reaching the final four round for the first time, with eight points from two wins and two draws.

 In the 17th Arabian Gulf Cup in 2004, Badar scored a total of three goals, one in a 2-1 win over the United Arab Emirates, other in a 3-2 win over Bahrain and another in a 1-1 draw against hosts Qatar in the final of tournament hence helping his country to reach the semi-finals and then the finals of the Arabian Gulf Cup for the first time.
 But Oman lost in the final to the hosts, Qatar in a penalty shootout after the goalkeeping sensation Ali Al-Habsi missed a penalty.
 Qatar won the match 6-5 on penalties after the match had ended 1-1 at normal time.
 Amad Al-Hosni was awarded the "Top Goal Scorer" award of the competition with a total of four goals.

 He scored one goal in the 18th Arabian Gulf Cup in 2007, in a 1-0 win over Bahrain.
 This was the second time when Oman reached to the finals but again they lost to the hosts, the United Arab Emirates.
 Ismail Matar, the Emirati legend, scored the lone goal of the match as United Arab Emirates won their first ever Arabian Gulf Cup.

 Finally in 2009, he helped his team to win their first ever Arabian Gulf Cup trophy.
 He scored one goal in the 19th Arabian Gulf Cup in a 2-0 win over Bahrain hence increasing his tally to three goals against Bahrain.